Executive Director, UC Davis Early Psychosis Programs (EDAPT and SacEDAPT Clinics)

-Dr. Niendam is a licensed clinical psychologist with specialized training in psychodiagnostic and cognitive assessment in youth at risk for or in the early stages of psychosis.
+Dr. Niendam is a licensed clinical psychologist with specialized training in assessment and treatment for youth at risk for or in the early stages of psychosis.
 As the Executive Director of the UCD Early Psychosis Programs, Dr. Niendam supervises clinic activities and staff and coordinates outreach and educational presentations within the community.

-She also serves as the Co-Director for our HRSA funded pre-doctoral Trauma and Adolescent Mental Illness (TAMI) internship, which is a collaboration with the UC Davis CAARE Center to provide evidence-based trauma informed care to youth with early psychosis.
+She also serves as the Co-Director for our pre-doctoral Trauma and Adolescent Mental Illness (TAMI) internship, which is a collaboration with the UC Davis CAARE Center, to provide evidence-based trauma informed care to youth with early psychosis.

 B.A., Northwestern University, Evanston IL 2000

 Ph.D., UC Los Angeles, Los Angeles CA 2006